iamswati/Send_text_msg/README.md

-# Send_text_msg
+# SEND TEXT MESSAGE

-This project is about sending text messages to the registered phone number.
+This project is about sending text messages to the registered phone number using **FAST2SMS.**